feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

         - People should learn that there are widgets they can use Place a simple widget - like analog clock - on the desktop by default.

+### Detected issues in 5.4.3

+`sudo zypper update --details`

+`sudo zypper update`

+=> Leaves Plasma5 broken because 5.4.2 is installed from system packages.

+`zypper ls -u` Lists all repos and their URL

+`sudo zypper dup --from KDE_Frameworks5` Performs a dist upgrade from the given repo (== "switch system packages")

+Did not work at once because repo was broken, see https://build.opensuse.org/package/show/KDE:Frameworks5/plasma5-openSUSE_13.2 and wait for the trucks.